evelynyu007/Grocery-TODO-List-full-stack/README.md

 😱 How many times did you forget to buy something essential after your grocery haul?<br/>
 😎 Instore Grocery shopping can be well-organized and fun!!!<br/>
-⏩ Check out this brand new Meal Prep To Buy APP! <br/>
+⏩ Check out this Meal-Oriented To Buy APP! <br/>
-✅ Hunting for new grocery item?
+✅ Foodie hunting for new grocery stuff?
 No problem!<br/>

 # The User Story: